 Her mother didn’t initially approve of her wish to sing.
 But after Jiydesh won a national singing competition in secondary school, mom realized that singing wasn’t just her passion but a field where she could make an impact.
 Jiydesh remembers that trip as a turning point in her life: She got to see the capital Bishkek and ate a banana for the very first time.

 Jiydesh isn’t afraid to mix and match across instrumentation and style.
-In her many ethno-pop songs she’s fond of utilising traditional Kyrgyz instruments — such as the temir komuz, a wooden harp played by the mouth.
+In her many dance-pop songs she’s fond of utilising traditional Kyrgyz instruments — such as the temir komuz, a wooden harp played by the mouth.
 (Yes, that exists).
 You see that heady mix in her Türkvizyon performance, which left us wondering if she was a Kyrgyz cousin of Ruslana.
 She worked her leather boots and warrior costume, just like Ruslana did in Istanbul in 2004.
 Could her similar stylings now lead her to win Eurovision Asia?

 What do you make of these five acts?
 Do you think any of them have what it takes to win Eurovision Asia?
 Do you think that Kyrgyzstan should go for a lesser known act?
 Or its biggest stars?
 Let us know what you’re thinking down below!